digitalepidemiologylab/rog-rl/README.md

 Based on if the above 2 conditions are True or False, 4 main combinations are possible for different agent behaviors.
 They are ordered below based on their priority with the first case being the most preferred agent behavior and the last case representing the least preferred agent behavior.

 1. In case of perfect ring vaccination with optimal usage of vaccines, the normalized_susceptible would have a value of `1`.
 This is the perfect case when the agent has successfully prevented vaccines and there is no wastage of vaccines.
 2. In case of perfect ring vaccination and hence no disease spreads to other agents, the normalized_protected would have a value of `1`.
-If vaccines are wasted, then the vaccine_wastage would have a value > `0`.
+If vaccines are wasted, then the vaccine_wastage would have a value `< 0 or > 0`.
 3. In case the optimal vaccines are used, but ring vaccination does not happen and the disease spreads, vaccine_wastage would have a value of `0` and normalized_protected would have a value of < `1`.
-4. In case neither optimal vaccines are used or ring vaccination does not happen and the disease spreads, vaccine_wastage would have a value < `0` and normalized_protected would have a value of < `1`.
+4. In case neither optimal vaccines are used or ring vaccination does not happen and the disease spreads, vaccine_wastage would have a value  `< 0 or > 0` and normalized_protected would have a value of < `1`.

 We summarise the values of all our normalised metrics for the 4 scenarios in the table below.